martylamb/dumbtemplates/README.md

 <a class="mk-toclify" id="dumbtemplates"></a>
 # DumbTemplates

-DumbTemplates are an unambitious, and therefore very simple, and arguably dumb, text template processing enging for Java.
+DumbTemplates are an unambitious, and therefore very simple, and arguably dumb, text template processing engine for Java.
 Features provided include:

 * Variable substitution with or without html escaping or in JSON format
 * Conditional inclusion of other templates